XRPLF/xrpl-hooks-compiler/README.md

-Building LLVM (twice - the current setup shares LLVM repo but not the build directory between clang & clangd) takes hours, and might not work on non-Linux computers (certainly it doesn't work on Mac), so the LLVM binaries are maintained in releases of [xrpl-hooks-compiler](https://github.com/eqlabs/xrpl-hooks-compiler/).
+Building LLVM (twice - the current setup shares LLVM repo but not the build directory between clang & clangd) takes hours, and might not even work on computers with less than 8GB of memory (16GB is better), so the LLVM binaries are maintained in releases of [xrpl-hooks-compiler](https://github.com/eqlabs/xrpl-hooks-compiler/).
 These binaries can be extracted from the file bin.zip in the top-level directory, providing the results of running `make` in clang-build and